kjcolley7/kjc_argparse/README.md

 * Easy to read
 * Easy to write
-* Help text is automatically generated
+* Help text is automatically generated and printed for `--help`
 * No external dependencies, only uses minimal parts of libc
 * Lightweight, only uses a single heap allocation
 * Fast, using lookup bitmaps, binary searching, and a jump table for fast argument matching